Jalingpp/ECDS/README.md

 Step 2.
 Make the AC machine into a mirror image.

 Step 3.
-Create a Client machine and 31 SN machines with the mirror image.
+Create a Client machine and 4 machines for SNs (8,8,8,7 instances in the machines) with the mirror image.

 Step 4.
 Manually copy the intranet IPs of SNs from the webpage to `/home/ubuntu/ECDS/data/snips` in AC.
 Note that the `snips` cannot have empty lines at the end of the file.

 Step 5.
 Modify the AC_IP, Client_IP, ipNum, and portNums in `deploy2.sh` of AC, and then `./deploy2.sh`.
 VSCode check: There is a `snaddrs` file on the Client containing the ip-ports for SNs, and there is a `snaddrs` file on each SN containing its own ip-port.

 Step 6.
 Modify the Client_IP and snmNum in `run.sh` of AC, and then conduct experiments: `./run.sh`.
 The exexcution state is shown in `/home/ubuntu/ECDS/data/snlog/` of SN and `/home/ubuntu/ECDS/data/output_ac.log` of AC.
 Find results in `/home/ubuntu/ECDS/data/outlog_client` of Client and `/home/ubuntu/ECDS/data/outlog_ac` of AC.

+Note that all the above paths need to be set according to the specific machine, and all paths in files `deploy2.sh`, `run.sh`, `startSNs.sh`, `startAC.sh`, `startClient.sh`, `exp_sn.sh`, `exp_ac.sh`, `exp_client.sh` should also be adjusted accordingly.